maefahluang-uni/lab-oodp-oodc/README.md

 - `javax.ws.rs.core.Cookie`
 - `javax.ws.rs.core.NewCookie`

-Studying the `se325-lab-02-parolee` project will be helpful too.
+Studying the `lab-servlet-parolee` project will be helpful too.
 In addition, have a look at the `ConcertResourceIT` class, and be sure to read the comments in the `ConcertResource` class.

 Javadoc documentation for JAX-RS (which is part of Java Enterprise Edition) is available at: